 Intentionally being more physically active will help to lower your systolic blood pressure – the top number in the blood pressure reading.
-Exercise can also help you avoid blood pressure medication as you age, as aging is a risk factor for hypertension.
+Exercise can also help you avoid blood pressure medication later in life, since aging is a major risk factor for hypertension.

 Which exercises are best for improving high blood pressure?

 Aerobic exercise, which helps to raise your heart rate and over time, strengthen your heart, should be the core element of a workout program designed to optimize blood pressure and cardiac health.
 But you don’t need to run a marathon.
 Just 30 minutes of heart-pumping exercise a day seems to be the best formula for lowering blood pressure or maintaining a healthy blood pressure.
 Any physical activity that results in sustained periods of an elevated heart rate and faster, deeper breathing is considered “aerobic” activity, including:

 - Household chores like manually mowing the lawn, raking leaves, gardening, scrubbing the floor